Slow Food Triangle celebrates local food and the people who grow and make

 2012 Slow Food Triangle Traditional New Year's Day

 Slow Food Triangle is proud to announce our fourth annual Traditional Southern New Year’s Day event to celebrate regional culinary traditions, local farmers, and artisan food producers.
-This year, proceeds from the event will benefit a new schoolyard garden at Durham's Rogers-Herr Middle School.
+This year, proceeds from the event will benefit a this group.

 All wine sales will benefit the Rogers-Herr schoolyard garden project.